jcaillon/valet/docs/content/docs/300.libraries/coproc.md

   - $1 the coproc index
   - $2 the coproc exit code
   - $3 the percentage of coprocs already completed
-  - $4 the path of the file containing the accumulated logs of the coproc If the function sets REPLY to 1, the script will exit early.
+  - $4 the path of the file containing the accumulated logs of the coproc (if redirectLogs is true) If the function sets REPLY to 1, the script will exit early.
 Otherwise it should set REPLY to 0.
   Set to an empty string to not call any callback function.